taninaATK/CTF_CRYPTA/README.md

 This CTF challenge was mandatory as a part of the andvanced cryptography course of my master (2nd year).

-About the 'plugins' folder : most of the code was already given.
-For example, I only produced classes extending the Plugin class myself (and added a few other lines in other functions...)
+About the 'plugins' folder : most of the code was already given, we were expected to add classes to the files.
+For example, in the 'telnet_client.py' file, I only produced classes extending the Plugin class myself (and added a few other lines in other functions...)